m-fleury/isabelle-snippets/README.md

 ## Requirements

-You have to install Isabelle and the prettify-symbols-mode
+You have to install Isabelle (Isabelle2018) and the prettify-symbols-mode.

 ## Extension Settings